SenseNet/sensenet/docs/ctd.md

 - **Preview**: whether the system needs to generate preview images for this type of content.
 Currently this works only for file types.
 This setting is not inheritable, you should set it explicitely in every CTD where you want to have preview images.
 Possible values are *yes/no* or *true/false*.
 - **AllowIndexing**: whether the instances of this type should be indexed or not.
 Possible values are *yes/no* or *true/false*.
 The default is true.
 If set to false, the index will be smaller, but nobody will be able to find the items of this type using content query.
 They will still be accessible through a direct request of course.
 In the default installation preview images are not indexed, for example.
 - **AppInfo**: custom text or xml fragment for CTD extensibility
 - **AllowIncrementalNaming**: boolean property for allowing the incremental name suffix generation during content creation when a Content with the same name already exists.
 Default is false - in this case an error message is shown when saving the Content with an existing name.
-See [Content naming#Incremental naming](content-naming.md) for details.
+See [Content naming](content-naming.md#Incremental-naming) for details.
 - **AllowedChildTypes**: a comma, semicolon or space separated list of Content Type names defining the allowed Content Types that can be created under any content of this type.
-See [Allowed Child Types](allowed-childtypes.md) for details.
+See [Allowed Child Types](allowed-child-types.md) for details.
 - **Fields**: this is the container element for the Field definitions.
 It should include all Fields of the type that are not defined in any ancestor type and also fields that are defined in an ancestor but overridden in this type.

 ## <a name="fielddefinition"></a>Field definition